 Four of the EDS interaction patterns map directly to the MAL patterns Send, Submit, and Request.
 The other, async + outArgsOnly, corresponds to a partial PubSub pattern with no filter or broker.

-In many ways the biggest difference between EDS and MAL interface descriptions is that EDS provides means direct means for mapping to concrete realizations of interfaces and operations, whereas MAL employs abstract definitions that must be mapped in a separate step, through encoding and protocol bindings, to a concrete realization.
+In many ways the biggest difference between EDS and MAL interface descriptions is that EDS provides direct means for mapping to concrete realizations of interfaces and operations, whereas MAL employs abstract definitions that must be mapped in a separate step, through encoding and protocol bindings, to a concrete realization.
 EDS also provides the means to describe software and hardware deployments and composition, deployment of software on computing platforms, and to produce concrete descriptions of specific deployments.

 SOIS EDS and MO services integration